Harpa (concert hall)

 Harpa ([ˈhar̥pa], English: Harp) is a concert hall and conference centre in Reykjavík, Iceland.
-The opening concert was held on May 4, 2011.
-The building features a distinctive colored glass facade inspired by the basalt landscape of Iceland.
+The opening concert was held on 4 May 2011.
+The building features a distinctive colored glass façade inspired by the basalt landscape of Iceland.

 History

 Harpa was designed by the Danish firm Henning Larsen Architects in co-operation with Danish-Icelandic artist Olafur Eliasson.
 The structure consists of a steel framework clad with geometric shaped glass panels of different colours.
-The building was originally part of a redevelopment of the Austurhöfn area dubbed World Trade Center Reykjavík, which was temporarily abandoned when the 2008 Icelandic financial crisis took hold.
-The development was originally intended to include a 400-room hotel, luxury apartments, retail units, restaurants, a car park and the new headquarters of Icelandic bank Landsbanki.
-These related developments were put on hold, but resumed construction by 2018 and as of 2022, the development is almost complete.
-The Reykjavik Edition Hotel, managed by Marriott International opened in 2021 along with retail and restaurant units; Landsbankinn is projected to move into their newly constructed headquarters in early 2023.
+The building was part of a redevelopment of the Austurhöfn area dubbed World Trade Center Reykjavík, which was temporarily abandoned during the 2008–2011 Icelandic financial crisis.
+The development included a 400-room hotel, luxury apartments, retail units, restaurants, a car park and the new headquarters of Icelandic bank Landsbanki.